jundalisay/sp/content/en/research/indian/gospel/chapter-29b.md

 It was the day of the Mahāshtami, the most auspicious day of the worship of Durga, the Divine Mother.
 At Adhar's invitation Sri Ramakrishna had come to Calcutta to see the holy image at his house.
 Before going there he went to Ram's.
 Many devotees, including Narendra, Baburam, M., Niranjan, Vijay, Kedār, Ram, and Surendra, were present.

-Balarām and Rākhāl were still at Vrindāvan.
+Balarām and Rakhal were still at Vrindāvan.

 MASTER (looking at Vijay and Kedār, with a smile): "This is a nice reunion today.
 You 2 have the same spiritual mood.
 (To Vijay) Well, what about Shivanath?
 Did you-?"
 VIJAY: "Yes, sir, he heard that you had been to his house.
 I haven't seen him, but I sent him word.
 He knows about it."